Blurrybboi/aichat/Chat-REPL-Guide.md

 .edit session            Edit the current session with an editor .clear messages          Erase messages in the current session .exit session            End the session
-.rag                     Init or use a rag
+.rag                     Init or use the RAG
-.info rag                View rag info
+.info rag                View RAG info
-.exit rag                Leave the rag
+.rebuild rag             Rebuild the RAG to sync document changes .exit rag                Leave the RAG
 .agent                   Use a agent
 .info agent              View agent info
 .starter                 Use the conversation starter